 Sugar Alcohols are Highly Indigestible

-Manufactured foods such as sugar alcohols can cause problems even for healthy people of normal weight and gut function by triggering gastric distress, bloating and diarrhea.
+Manufactured foods such as sugar alcohols can cause problems even for healthy people of normal weight.
+They do this by triggering gastric distress, bloating and diarrhea.
 For those who suffer from any sort of gut disorder or autoimmune disease, sugar alcohols and processed foods containing them should most especially be avoided.

-Sugar alcohols have the potential to disrupt the functioning of the lining of the gut, that very tissue that is already compromised for those suffering from autoimmune and gastrointestinal disorders.
+Sugar alcohols have the potential to disrupt the functioning of the lining of the gut.
+Ironically, this is the very tissue that is already compromised for those suffering from diabetes and other autoimmune disorders.